amg-eng/Inpaintify/README.md

 ## 📌 Overview

 **Inpaintify** is a deep generative image inpainting project that utilizes a two-stage convolutional neural network augmented with a **contextual attention mechanism**.
-Our model effectively fills in large missing regions in images with high structural and textural coherence.
+Our model effectively fills in missing regions in images with high structural and textural coherence.
 We trained and evaluated the model on **CelebA-HQ** and **DIV2K** datasets.

 This project combines **coarse reconstruction** and **refinement** using contextual attention to synthesize semantically consistent outputs.
 It is especially effective at object removal, watermark elimination, and image restoration tasks.

+---

+## 📄 Paper

+You can read our full research paper [here](https://drive.google.com/file/d/1Jk3LVC8SoQeQT319EJn5BremGpKRf3_U/view?usp=sharing).

 ---